CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 - **SLACK:** Searchable Log of All Conversation and Knowledge, a team communication tool `slack.com <https://slack.com/>`_
 - **sprint:** set period of time during which specific work has to be completed and made ready for review
 - **Singularity def file:** (definition file) recipe for building a Singualrity container
+- **Stage:**  environment that is as similar to the production environment as can be for final testing

 **T**